 What is Sky Q?

-Sky Q takes best features of Sky TV and streaming boxes, like Apple TV or Amazon Fire TV stick, and smushes them together.
+Sky Q takes best features of the old Sky TV and streaming boxes, like Apple TV or Amazon Fire TV stick, and smushes them together.
 That means you get Sky’s complement of channels, including the exclusive Sky Atlantic, catch-up TV, box sets, and movies, backed up by extra apps like iPlayer and YouTube, and the ability to stream music from your phone to any TV.

 The central idea behind the new service, however, is ‘fluid viewing’.
 What that essentially means is that what you watch travels around the house with you - or even outside the house in some cases.

 For example, imagine you started watching an episode of Game of Thrones via Sky On Demand.
 Now say you had to stop watching to do something else - or needed a break to recover from all that stabbing - and wanted to watch the rest in a different room.
 With Sky Q, you could move to a different screen in a different room, and pick up exactly where you left off.

 The same goes for recordings too.
 Rather than what you record being only available on your main TV, Sky Q lets you watch all your stored shows in other rooms, and even syncs with the tablet app so you can watch them on the go.